On general Cwikel-Lieb-Rozenblum and Lieb-Thirring inequalities: General Cwikel-Lieb-Rozenblum and Lieb-Thirring inequalities.

 We will choose polynomial $P$ in (\ref{nf}) and (\ref{16}) to be equal to $ P_{\varepsilon}$.
 The last two of relations (\ref{pe1}) show that $ P=P_\varepsilon$ satisfies all the properties used to obtain (\ref{last5}).
 Function $F$ in (\ref{last5}) is defined by (\ref{nf}) with $P=P_\varepsilon$ , and therefore $F(1)=F_{\varepsilon}(1)$ depends on $\varepsilon$.
 From the first relation of (\ref{pe1}) it follows that $F_{\varepsilon}(1) \rightarrow g(1)$ as $\varepsilon \rightarrow 0$.
 Thus passing to the limit in (\ref{last5}) as $\varepsilon \rightarrow 0$ we complete the proof of inequality (\ref{e1}) for $N(V)$.

 \textit{Step 7}.
 Now we are going to show that inequality (\ref{e1}) for $ N(V)$ implies the validity of this inequality for $N_{0}(V)$ under the assumption that integral (\ref{e1}) converges.
 We can assume that $G$ is linear at infinity and $G(z)=z^{m+1}$ in a neighborhood of the origin (see step 6).
-(Note that the above properties of $G$ imply easily the convergence of the integral (\ref{e1}) if $W\in C_{\mathrm{com}}(X)$, but (\ref{e1}) must be proved without this additional restriction on $W$)
+Then $G(2tW(x))\leq C G(tW(x))$, and therefore the convergence of the integral (\ref{e1}) implies the convergence of the same integral with $W$ replaced by $2W$.

-Let $\{\psi _{i}\},~1\leq i\leq n,$ be a basis in the null space of the operator $H$.
+Let $ n$ be the dimension of the null space of the operator $H$.
 We need to show that $n$ is finite and $N(V)+n$ does not exceed the right-hand side of (\ref{e1}).